quentin-lc/frailtypack/paper/paper.md

 # Illustrations

-We illustrate the proposed methods in three applications on cancer data from meta-analyses or multicentric randomized clinical trial.
+We illustrate the two functions in two applications on cancer data from meta-analyses or multicentric randomized clinical trial.
 The first application is based on a dataset on gastric cancer and the second on colorectal cancer.
 In the following we assume that the `frailtypack`